GJZwiers/One-Zero-Code/bunny_slope/loop.md

 Often when writing programs we have to do a certain thing a lot of times.
 This is where programming languages provide **loops** to save us from having to write out instructions manually.

-Imagine we need to make a stopwatch program.
-When it's on the number of elapsed seconds has to go up until it's turned off again.
 ```python
 on = True
 i = 0